-write a function compute_stats(struct numlist listptr) that takes as an argument a pointer to a struct numlist with list and len already initialized and computes and fills in the other three members.
-Write a program that uses your function to process user input and display results.
+write a function compute_stats (struct numlist listptr) that takes as an argument a pointer to a struct numlist with list and len already initialized and computes and fills in the other three members.

 12. Dynamic memory management: Write a C program that reads in an arbitrary number of lines then prints those lines in reverse order.
 The lengths of the lines may be limited to a fixed maximum. but the number of lines is limited only by system memory available.
+For a slightly greater challenge, print each line in reverse.